 One of the biggest advantages of propane is its stability.
 Unlike gasoline, which can degrade in just a few months, propane can be stored for years without going bad.
 This means your fuel is always ready when you need it most.
 Propane also burns very cleanly, which is not only better for the environment but also easier on your generator’s engine.
 A cleaner burn often translates to less wear and tear and simpler generator maintenance over the long run.
 On top of that, propane is more energy-dense than natural gas, meaning it packs more power into every gallon, giving you an efficient and robust source of backup energy.

-Potential Downsides of Propane
+Potential Drawbacks of Propane

 While propane is a fantastic fuel, there are a few practical points to consider.
 The main one is storage.
 Because propane isn’t piped to your home, you’ll need a dedicated tank on your property that a supplier must refill periodically.
 This requires space and adds the task of monitoring your fuel levels.
 In very cold weather, propane can sometimes have a harder time vaporizing, which might affect startup, though modern Generac generators are built to perform reliably in a wide range of climates.
 The cost of propane can also fluctuate with the market, so it’s a good idea to think about the logistics and ongoing expense of fuel delivery.